Rise and Fall of Gog and Magog

 Now I don't know in what frame of mind you've come here this morning but you may think that what I have to say is quite irrelevant to you - but I assure you that it is not.
 What we are going to do today is to take a very broad and sweeping look at things.
 It may not seem to have much to say to your immediate situation but if you listen carefully you will see that it has.

 You may remember that some time ago we started a series of studies in the Book of Ezekiel.
 We haven't looked at it for a while but you may remember that we got as far as Chapter 37.
 Today I want us to begin again looking at the book and to begin with Chapter 38.
-In Chapter 37 Ezekiel give the people hope.
+In Chapter 37 Ezekiel gives the people hope.
 There will be a return from the exile.
 However, there are other things to learn.

 As you may know, there is quite an industry in America producing what are sometimes called "Christian apocalyptic novels", all about Christ's Second Coming, the supposed rapture and the end of the world.
 There has been a great deal of interest in these chapters from that quarter in recent years.
 In 1995 Left Behind: A Novel of the Earth's Last Days by Tim LaHaye and Jerry B Jenkins appeared.
 The first in a series of novels, it apparently makes use of these chapters (Ezekiel 38, 39) as does Joel C Rosenberg's 2005 novel The Ezekiel Option.
 Both books have become bestsellers and won awards.
 Rosenberg's work is set in 2014 and tells the story of how Russia becomes a dictatorship and subsequently forms an anti-American alliance with Iran.
 This leads to a nuclear war but there is a divine intervention before the world is destroyed.